Engaging Your Chamber of Commerce

 Jay's team then scheduled meetings with Congress and delivered these signed endorsement letters to the district offices.
 While this was impactful, by far the greatest impact came when they brought local community leaders and business owners to lobby meetings in the members of Congress's district offices.

 Getting the involvement of local community influencers in CCL lobby meeting shows strong support in district for climate action.
-Think about helping your local chapter with this sort of community outreach and be amazed how far it gets you!
+Think about helping your local chapter with this sort of community outreach and be amazed at how far it gets you!

 To skip ahead to a specific section go to the time indicated in parenthesis.